Are you looking for legal help for a community organisation? Go to Justice Connect's Not-for-profit Law Service.

 Justice Connect's Public Interest Law Service matches people experiencing disadvantage with legal problems with lawyers in private practice who are willing to help for free, where it considers to do so is in the public interest.
 As there are many people who want free legal assistance, we apply eligibility criteria that prioritises helping where there is a public interest or where a person is especially vulnerable.

 Generally, the Public Interest Law Service operates on a referral basis, meaning it does not take requests for assistance by phone directly from the public - requests need to come via a professional (eg via another lawyer, or a social worker).
-However, the Public Interest Law Service is currently trialling taking requests online directly from the public.
+The Public Interest Law online enquiry trial is currently paused over the Christmas and New Year period.

 Our eligibility criteria includes: